01sw01/FlexTechWeb/replit.md

 - Hero slider for promotional content
 - Product detail pages with image galleries, specifications, and related products
 - Checkout flow with promo code support (SAVE10, SAVE20, FLAT50)
+- Shipping method selection with three delivery options and pricing
+- Order tracking system with status timeline and estimated delivery dates
+- Order persistence using localStorage with unique order numbers
 - Comprehensive About and Contact pages
 - Admin authentication and dashboard